ucsb-cs156-w24/proj-organic-w24-6pm-2/README.md

 If you see the following on localhost, make sure that you also have the frontend code running in a separate window.

 ```
 Failed to connect to the frontend server...
-On Heroku, be sure that PRODUCTION is defined.
+On Dokku, be sure that PRODUCTION is defined.
 On localhost, open a second terminal window, cd into frontend and type: npm install; npm start";
 ```

 # Accessing swagger